nychealth/EH-dataportal/content/data-explorer/cockroaches.md

 draft: false
 seo_title: "Cockroaches data for NYC"
 seo_description: "Explore data, visualizations, and more on ways that environments shape health in New York City's neighborhoods."
-Description: "Datasets and visualizations of cockroach data in NYC."
+description: "Datasets and visualizations of cockroach data in NYC."
 tags:
 categories: ["pests","housing","neighborhoods"]
 keywords: ["pests","cockroaches","roaches","bugs","housing"]